search-rug/spoon-pttgrime/README.md

 Pattern instance afferent coupling.
 ```
 // steps for calculation
-1. get list of classes of the pattern instance (from SSA)
+1. get list of classes of the pattern instance (from pattern description)
-2. for each class in set (1), get classes in the system that depend on it (from spoon)
+2. for each class in set (1), get classes in the system that depend on it (from Spoon)
 3. remove duplications in set (2)
 4. subtract set (1) from set (2)
 ```